Comoros June 16-17, 2023

 Karthala Forest (Mkazi – Site Belvedere).
 We drove up.
 There is an old ruined building but is surrounded by forest.

-Ancienne Mosquée de Vendredi is a mosque for hosting the Friday noon prayers known as jumu’ah.
+Ancienne Mosquée de Vendredi is a mosque for hosts the Friday noon prayers known as jumu’ah.
 In early Islamic history, the number of congregational mosques in one city was strictly limited.
 As cities and populations grew over time, it became more common for many mosques to host Friday prayers in the same area.
 The full Arabic term for this kind of mosque is masjid jāmi‘ (مَسْجِد جَامِع), which is typically translated as “mosque of congregation” or “congregational mosque”.

 This mosque was built at the beginning of the 19th century.
 The 1899 photos of the Resident of France Pobeguin do not show the existence of this mosque.